Ink

 Ink is a gel, sol, or solution that contains at least one colorant, such as a dye or pigment, and is used to color a surface to produce an image, text, or design.
 Ink is used for drawing or writing with a pen, brush, reed pen, or quill.
 Thicker inks, in paste form, are used extensively in letterpress and lithographic printing.

 Ink can be a complex medium, composed of solvents, pigments, dyes, resins, lubricants, solubilizers, surfactants, particulate matter, fluorescents, and other materials.
-The components of inks serve many purposes; the ink's carrier, colorants, and other additives affect the flow and thickness of the ink and its dry appearance.
+The components of inks serve multiple purposes; the ink's carrier, colorants, and other additives affect the flow and thickness of the ink and its dry appearance.

-In 2011, worldwide consumption of printing inks generated revenues of more than 20 billion US dollars.
-While demand by traditional print media (including newspapers) is shrinking; more and more printing inks are consumed for packaging.